City Gymnasium ('s-Hertogenbosch): Interwar period

 During the interwar period the gymnasium grew slowly.
 In 1923 there were 85 students.
 In 1926 there were 89 students, of which 35 were girls.
 In 1929 there were 103 students, of which 34 were girls.
 Meanwhile, it got competition from Roman Catholic schools with segregation between the sexes.
 These grew much faster, even though they officially did not give access to university.

 After World War II

 In 1972, the school moved to a location on In den Boerenmouw 14, near the St. John's Cathedral.
 In 1978 the school was moved to Kooikersweg, a location behind the railway station.
 For students and staff it felt like a banishment.
 The school also had to share space with a comprehensive school.

 Building

 At the start of the schoolyear 2002–2003 a new building on the Mercator Square Mercatorplein was taken into use.
 Soon after the move, the number of students greatly increased.
 In 2006 and 2013 the buildings B and C were then added.
+The D building was added as a gym in 2023.